kyrikakis/kube-cluster-ansible/README.md

 ### Verification

-* If you want to access k8s cluster securely copy the `/etc/kubernetes/kubelet.conf` file from master node to `~/.kube/config` on your local machine (of course you have to install `kubectl` locally), then you can access your cluster with `kubectl proxy`
+* If you want to access k8s cluster securely copy the `/etc/kubernetes/kubelet.conf` file from master node to `~/.kube/config` on your local machine (of course you need to install `kubectl` locally), then you can access your cluster with `kubectl proxy`

 To check if everything has provisioned correctly, on your master node, invoke: